The PMA Store is open during regular museum hours.

 Tours are not confirmed until you have received follow-up communication from the Department of Learning and Interpretation.
 Bus money funds are available through the Maine Arts Commission’s Ticket to Ride program.

-Guided PMA School Tours are available with three weeks advanced notice and can accommodate up to 60 students per tour hour.
+Guided PMA School Tours are available with three weeks advance notice and can accommodate up to 60 students per tour hour.

 Please have students arrive wearing nametags.